Vedant1745/Vedant1745/README.md

 # Hello World!, I'm Vedant Salke, a Web Developer! 👋🏼

 ## 💫 About Me:
-I am a Full Stack Developer and a Computer Science Grad.<br>
+I am a Full Stack Developer and a Computer Science UnderGrad.<br>
 - 🔭 I’m currently working on my project LocAgrow.
 - 🌱 "I am actively exploring and improving my skills in MERN Stack.
 ---